StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 What?

-It is pretty weird, Chuck.
+It is pretty weird Chuck.

-I mean, I'm sure sometimes people come up to you
+I mean, I'm sure sometimes people come up to you when they're lost and ask, Hey,

-hey, excuse me, but where am I, right?
+excuse me, but where am I?

-But they never come and ask, when am I?
+But they never come and ask when am I.

-That's actually very arrogant, just like talking about the universe or the solar system.
+Just like talking about the universe or the solar system.

 What is the time?

-I mean, that's saying that somehow the instant when we're having this experience
+I mean, that's saying that somehow the instant when we're having this experience is the

-I mean, all the other times, past and present in space-time,
+I mean, all the other times, past and present in space time have just as much claim to be

 They certainly felt real to people who had experiences then, right?

-So if we want to be a little bit more rigorous,
+So if we want to be a little bit more rigorous, we should always go ask people, excuse me,

-time having this experience.
+at this particular time, having this experience.

-Wow.
-Okay, so that doesn't have the arrogance
+Wow, okay, so that doesn't have the arrogance

-that it otherwise would by
+that it otherwise would, by asking what is the time.

-and saying, what is the place?
+I mean, it's like going up and saying, what is the place?

 Right.